soarsmu/Curiosity_in_Adversarial_Policy/README.md

 ## Project structure

-The structure of this project is as follows：
+The structure of this project is as follows:
 ```
 MuJoCo
     -- src